arapulido/katacoda-scenarios/k8s-deep-dive-charly-scratchpad/02-agent.md

 <details>
 <summary>Solution</summary>
-The health port the agent uses is 5555 but in the probes are specified on 1234 and 5678, the file assets/02-datadog-agent/value_fix.yaml contains the right configuration.
+The health port the agent uses is 5555 but the probes are specified on 1234 and 5678, the file assets/02-datadog-agent/value_fix.yaml contains the right configuration.

 Use helm upgrade to just apply this path: